South Gloucestershire: Democracy

-The Conservatives have held an overall majority on the council since 2015, with the only other majority being held by the Liberal Democrats from 1999 to 2003.
+The Conservatives held an overall majority on the council from 2015 until 2023; previously no party had overall control, except for 1999–2003 when the Liberal Democrats had a majority.
+After the 2023 elections, Labour and the Liberal Democrats formed a coalition which took control of the council, this being Labour's first time in control and the Liberal Democrats for the first time in twenty years.

 In 2012, it became one of the first authorities in the UK to return to a Committee System, abolishing the single party Cabinet, as allowed under the Localism Act.
-This was later reverted to a leader and cabinet system in 2017 during the Conservative majority, a move which was criticised by Labour and Liberal Democrat councillors.
+This was later reverted to a leader and cabinet system in 2017 during the Conservative majority.

-Under the Boundary Commission proposals, which took effect at the 2010 general election, the authority has been divided between three new constituencies, all lying within the authority boundary.
+For Westminster elections, the area is covered by three constituencies, all lying within the authority boundary.
 These are: